dataland-io/dataland-examples/airtable-table-sync/README.md

 The Dataland table comes with a column titled `record-id`, which maps a row in Dataland to a record in Airtable. `record-id` can't be edited.

-In addition to `record-id`, there are computed fieldsthat reject any updates via API, and will therefore reject updates from Dataland.
+In addition to `record-id`, there are computed fields that reject any updates via API, and will therefore reject updates from Dataland.
 These computed field types include:

 - Autonumber
 - Button